 We are about to start potty training Bennett so I’ve been reading the potty training sections of my extensive library of parenting books.
 Which is not very French of me according to Bringing Up Bébé, which states that French women don’t pay much attention to books on parenting (is it strange for a parenting book to tell you not to read parenting books?)

 This time we are prepared.
 We have everything we need and we have a plan.
-We are starting with the BabyBjörn Potty Chair and the BabyBjörn step stool for washing hands.
+We are starting with the BabyBjörn Potty Chair and the BabyBjörn Step Stool for at the sink and washing hands.
 Later we’ll use the step stool for transitioning to the big potty too.
 I use BabyBjörn potty training products because, as you know, I secretly want to be Scandinavian, but I also trust BabyBjörn’s consistent quality.
 I’ve used BabyBjörn carriers with all three boys and I love them for their simplicity and safety.

 I like that the potty chair has a high backrest and plenty of room for little legs, and perhaps the best thing about this potty is the splash-guard at the front to prevent spills on my bathroom’s wooden floor.
 It also has a removable insert so you don’t have to wash out the whole potty.